anasedova/anasedova.github.io/_pages/about.md

 ## News

+**December 2023**: I will be in person at EMNLP 2023 in Singapore - let's catch up!

 **October 2023** : Our paper _"ULF: Unsupervised Labeling Function Correction using Cross-Validation for Weak Supervision"_ was accepted to [EMNLP 2023](https://2023.emnlp.org/)!
 Check it out [here](https://arxiv.org/abs/2204.06863).

 **September 2023** : I gave an invited tutorial on weak supervision at PhD Seminar “Machine Learning with Limited Data” at [Aalborg University](https://www.cs.aau.dk/research/dkw-data-knowledge-and-web-engineering) in Copenhagen.
 Check out [the materials](https://github.com/anasedova/weak_supervision_tutorial).